bitnami/charts/bitnami/ghost/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 17.0.0

+This major release bumps the MariaDB version to 10.6.
+Follow the [upstream instructions](https://mariadb.com/kb/en/upgrading-from-mariadb-105-to-mariadb-106/) for upgrading from MariaDB 10.5 to 10.6.
+No major issues are expected during the upgrade.

 ### To 16.0.0